Burton Latimer: Modern day

-There are two fish and chip shops, three Indian restaurants, two Italian restaurants, and numerous shops.
-There is a Sainsbury's store, and a One Stop store.

-The town has the Beavers, Cubs, and Scouts based locally.

-In addition to the ancient St. Mary's Church (built in 1187), there are 4 churches in the town.
-The other 3 are: Burton Latimer Methodist Church, Burton Latimer Baptist Church, and St. Nicholas Owen RC Church.
+In addition to the ancient St. Mary's Church (built in 1187), there are four churches in the town.
+The other three are: Burton Latimer Methodist Church, Burton Latimer Baptist Church, and St. Nicholas Owen RC Church.

 There is the Britannia Working Men's Club, the Olde Victoria and a band club.
 There is a Conservative club, and a civic centre, as well as a community centre.

-There is a Pocket Park, established in 1995, with 11 acres of land and wildlife.
-There is the Millennium Gardens, constructed in 2000.
+The Millennium Gardens, constructed in 2000, are located on the corner of the junction of the High street and Churchill Way.

-There is a medical centre (Burton Latimer Medical Centre), which has a surgery in the town, as well as one in Finedon.
+A medical centre (Burton Latimer Medical Centre), has a surgery in the town, as well as one in Finedon.
 The medical centre was completed in 2004, to replace the previous centre, which had been built in 1970.
 It has doctors (general practitioners), and nurse practitioners.
 The pharmacy (in Burton Latimer) is next to the centre.
-Most referrals are made to Kettering General Hospital.

-There have been many new houses built, such as the estates of Latimer Gardens, Buckby Grange and Mutlow Estate.

-A wood on the western edge of the town, accessed via Diana Way and running behind Virginia Crescent, is known locally as 'Uggs 'Ole, a corruption of 'hog's hole.'
-The wood leads down to the River Ise and across to the village of Isham.
+A wood on the western edge of the town leads down to the River Ise and across to the village of Isham.